alex-maleno/Fuzzing-Module/README.md

     - This will output a SHA256 hash of the committed container.
 Copy the first portion of the commit hash, try to get at least 7 characters
 4. Lastly, to start the AFL++ container with the code we want to fuzz, navigate to the top directory of the code you want to fuzz.
 Then type: `docker run --rm -it -v $(pwd):/[name of the directory you are adding to the container] [the commit hash that you copied in the previous step]`
     - If you don't want to navigate to the directory of the code you want to fuzz, you can replace $(pwd) with the *full path to the directory you want to fuzz, starting at your home directory*
-    - If the terminal prints the following error, add "quotation marks" around the $(pwd):/\[directory\] ... _docker: invalid reference format: repository name must be lowercase.
+    - If the terminal prints the following error: _docker: `invalid reference format: repository name must be lowercase`, add "quotation marks" around the `$(pwd):/\[directory\]`
-    - For example, the complete command looks something like the following: docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz":"/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz" f9a71912b4 (note, the directory pathway in this context is /capstone/PX4-Autopilot/PX4-Autopilot/ ~ all the actual files ~ )
+    - For example, the complete command looks something like the following for one of the authors of this repository: `docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz":"/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz" f9a71912b4` (note, the directory pathway in this context is /capstone/PX4-Autopilot/PX4-Autopilot/ ~ all the actual files ~ )

 ## Running AFL++